Looking for skills for your CV? We have a long list and tips on how to find more on the web as well as a guide to adding them to your CV.

 - Lesson planning

-Related CV examples: Teacher CV, Librarian CV, Academic CV
+Related CV examples: Teacher CV, Librarian CV, Academic CV, Tutor CV

 - Point of sale (POS) system operation